netbox-community/netbox/docs/models/extras/eventrule.md

 ### Content Types

-The type(s) of object in NetBox that will trigger the webhook.
+The type(s) of object in NetBox that will trigger the rule.

 ### Enabled

-If not selected, the webhook will be inactive.
+If not selected, the event rule will not be processed.

 ### Events

-The events which will trigger the action.
+The events which will trigger the rule.
 At least one event type must be selected.

 | Name       | Description                          |
 |------------|--------------------------------------|